UTSCCSCC01/finalprojects22-fit/doc/sprint0/PB.md

 Priority: Medium

-15 - As Andre, Tony and Rachael, I want to recieve notification for my water intake, so that I can remain hydrated during my exercises
+15 - As Andre, Tony and Rachael, I want to recieve notification for my water intake, so that I can remain hydrated in casual time and during my exercises

 Priority: Low